tree-sitter/tree-sitter-json/cmake/README.txt

-tree_sitter
+tree-sitter-json

 Tree-sitter is a parser generator tool and an incremental parsing library.
+This is its official JSON grammar.

 ------------------------------------------------------------------------